DiscipleTools/disciple-tools-make-integration/docs/README.md

     - API Key:
         - This is the D.T site token; which was generated in step 3.
     - Post Type:
-        - This is the target post type key; which will be used shoirtly, whilst mapping fields.
+        - This is the target post type key; which will be used shortly, whilst mapping fields.

 - Once connection fields have been populated, click save to be presented with a list of specified post type fields.